Sure Dividend

 Growth Prospects

 Ecolab grew its earnings per share by 10.9% per year from 2011 to 2019.
 However, it declined in 2020 due to the pandemic and in 2022 due to high inflation.
-We view these headwinds as temporary and expect 10% average annual growth of earnings per share over the next five years.
+We view these headwinds as temporary and expect 10% average annual earnings per share growth over the next five years.

 Source: Investor Presentation